GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-11-21-impermanent-loss-explained.md

 {% include video id="OfnXC4N5OUw" provider="youtube" %}

-Why really is IL and why all the fuss, and what do I need to know.
-In this video, I will explain what Impermanent Loss is using a simple example and easy to understand pictures.
-This one took effort, please watch all the video as I sum it up at the end.

-Intro
-Here at GrassRootsCrypto, I like to keep it simple for the new users, as I can relate to the struggle new people have trying to understand all of this DeFi Cypto stuff.

-Impermanent Loss (IL) It is a complex subject and there are many other videos on it showing the maths and formulas - I won't be doing that too much that.
-I want to be able give a basic understanding of the concept, without going into details, so you can decide what is best for you to do.

-As with my previous video, this concept applies to most decentralised exchanges or DexExs within Defi but I will use BepSwap as an example.
-Check my video on basic concepts if you have not already.

-I’ll put all the links, plus some additional resources down in the description below for your reference.

 ### The Risk
 Impermanent Loss (IL) is a risk Liquidly Providers have when staking their assets in a liquidity pool.
 It is the potential difference in gains between holding and being a Liquidly Provider.

 Most people seem to freak out about it because it sounds scary, hard to understand and explain.

-As a Liquidity Provider, I can get paid for staking my $2000 by collecting fees for people swapping assets, e.g. when swapping BNB for Rune or the other way. the rates are good,  Checking BepSwap - between 15% and 100%+ APY.

-However, like with most things, this has risks, one of which is called Impermeant Loss.
-Lets look at an example

 A few things that need to pointed out here.
 	1. The 'loss' is on paper only, and is not final - hence not yet permeant - it will likely change tomorrow e.g. BNB could go back to it's original price and therefore there will be no IL.
 It becomes permeant when you withdraw from the Liquidity Pool.